Indicators of a Return to Normalcy A Review of Canada's November 2020 PNP Results

 - Newfoundland and Labrador, jointly operating the NLPNP, are creating a new stream for in-demand sectors called Priority Skills Newfoundland and Labrador.

 Many of the PNP programs require a business concept or full business plan.
 Each province has different programs, scoring mechanisms, and priorities so it is important to work with professionals, like those at Joorney, that have a deep understanding of the various programs.
-At Joorney, we work directly with applicants or their representative – such as immigration consultants or lawyers – to craft professional, expertly written business concepts or business plans in full alignment with their specific immigration strategy.
+At Joorney, we work directly with applicants or their representatives – such as immigration consultants or lawyers – to craft professional, expertly written business concepts or business plans in full alignment with their specific immigration strategy.